Google Apps for Education: A Connected Classroom Essential

 Google Hangouts is a popular way to connect your classroom to others around the globe.
 The video conferencing application can be used to talk with multiple people at one time, making it a great tool for remote study sessions or connecting multiple classrooms at one time.
 To find other classrooms to connect with, visit the Hangouts in Education page.

 Google Docs, Google’s word processing application is full of features that students can utilize to help them better communicate and collaborate.
-For example, students can let others in the class view, comment or edit their documents, making Google Docs a great way for having your students comment on each other’s work.
+For example, students can let others in the class view, comment or edit their documents, making Google Docs a great way of having your students comment on each other’s work.
 This week’s freebie, “10 Hidden Google Docs Features Every Student Should Know About” highlights features that can help your students get the most out of Google Docs.

 Add-Ons are what makes Google Docs different from Microsoft Word.
 You get added functionality in a Google Doc because other developers can create scripts to expand on its functionality.
 For example, students can install an add-on which helps them to create APA citations.

 Google … being Google is always updating, changing and adding some pretty cool features to Google Docs.
 When you take all those updates and then add the ability to add add-ons and Google Docs becomes more than the word processor you grew up with.
-It’s a whole new way to think about the way we create text based information.
+It’s a whole new way to think about the way we create text-based information.

 We’re excited to be launching our brand new series of micro-credentials created by educators, for educators!
 They’re perfect for educators who want to take their professional development to the next level.
 Be on the lookout for more resources about the connected classroom and for more information about our upcoming micro-credential “The 1:1 Teacher.”